keptn/keptn.github.io/content/docs/0.5.0/manage/service/index.md

 <!-- Make sure that your actual service provides a `/health` endpoint at port `8080` since this is needed for the [liveness and readiness probe](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-probes/) of Kubernetes. -->

-To onboard a service, use the command `onboard service` and provide the service name, project name (`--project` flag), and the root directory of a Helm chart (`--chart` flag).
+To onboard a service, use the [onboard service](../../reference/cli#keptn-onboard-service) command and provide the service name, project name (`--project` flag), and the root directory of a Helm chart (`--chart` flag).

 ```console
 keptn onboard service SERVICENAME --project=PROJECTNAME --chart=FILEPATH